 Mood.
 Energy and Stress Management.

-Tag Sessions: Time Alone With God, Ancestors, to hear guidance and development my inner voice in order to take inspired action within my life.
+Tag Sessions: Time Alone With God, and Ancestors, to hear guidance and develop my inner voice in order to take inspired action within my life.

-I challenge everyone to take this journey with me to slow down and remember who you are as a person because your feeling matters, your voice matters, your needs matters, and you matter as an individual.
-I learned that I am more than just a daughter of a police officer, a trucker wife, and mom of four.
+I challenge everyone to take this journey with me to slow down and remember who you are as a person because your feeling matters, your voice matter, your needs matters, and you matter as an individual.
+I learned that I am more than just a daughter of a police officer, a trucker wife, and a mom of four.
 I am Nikki.
 I am Dr. White.
 I am a child of God.
 I am a business owner.
-I am a role model to not only my clients, employees and children but to all women with addiction and unresolved trauma who are struggling to rebuild there lives just as I have done.
+I am a role model to not only my clients, employees, and children but to all women with addiction and unresolved trauma who are struggling to rebuild their lives just as I have done.
 Most importantly I have dreams, goals, and needs too, and that's okay.
-In fact that is great.
+In fact, that is great.
 I own my needs and desires!